-Successful completion of this REA will in part be based on a sound understanding of the landscape-scale CAs and their potential impact on CEs throughout this ecoregion.
+Successful completion of this Rapid Ecoregional Assessment (REA) will in part be based on a sound understanding of the landscape-scale change agents (CAs) and their potential impact on conservation elements (CEs) throughout this ecoregion.
 CAs are natural or anthropogenic disturbances that influence the current and future status of CEs.
-The initial CAs for this ecoregion were developed by the Rapid Ecoregional Assessment (REA) team in the early planning phase of this REA.
+The initial CAs for this ecoregion were developed by the REA team in the early planning phase of this REA.
 Wildfire is included in this REA in order to understand how predicted changes in wildland fire regimes may affect resources across the landscape.
 Additionally, this information can assist regional managers with determining how wildland fire regimes might affect resources at a regional scale.
 A variety of MQs apply to this CA which is summarized into one primary MQ: Where could core regionally significant values be negatively and positively affected from altered wildland fire regimes (frequency, severity, and seasonality change from historic to present to future)?